usbong/game-off-2025post-test/README.md

 **Key Lesson Learned:**

-When the object is set to "hidden" visibility, attempting to access elements inside it results to unexpected behavior.
+When the object is set to `hidden` visibility, attempting to access elements inside it results to unexpected behavior.

 **Unlocked Possibilities:**